kk-spartans/scholars-cup/01 - Introductory Questions/01 - Noticing future through daily details/The Routine in the 1920s.md

-This is what gpt4o would tell me how a person in the 1920s would live:
+This is what gpt4o #ai would tell me how a person in the 1920s would live:

 - I wake up to the clanging of an alarm clock.
 The kind you wind up by hand and it sounds like a miniature train wreck.
 My bed’s a bit lumpy-stuffed with cotton or maybe horsehair if I'm lucky-and it squeaks if I so much as breathe too hard.